NASA-IMPACT/admg-backend/api_app/api_documentation.md

 Observant readers will have noticed that `campaign` had a plural field called `partner_orgs` but the table name was the singular `partner_org`.
 Table names are *always* singular, but related fields can be a singular or plural version of the table name depending on whether only one or many items are linked.

-But what if you don"t know the UUID of the item you want to query?
+But what if you don't know the UUID of the item you want to query?

 ## String Match Queries
 In practice, it is unlikely that you will know the UUID of the Campaign or Partner Org you are interested in.
 Instead you will probably know the short name, long name, or maybe a keyword from the description.